dotvav/ftpSuck/README.md

 ## FTPSuck

 This program monitors FTP servers (devices) and take actions when a new file is detected.
-The currently supported actions are download and mqtt messaging.
+The currently supported actions are downloading, mqtt messaging, and waiting.

 Checkout the project, either edit ```config/default.yml``` or create a ```config/local.yml``` with the properties you need to override.
 Then run ```main.py```.